-Each month we'll be profiling one of this seasons Rural Touring Dance Intiative companies!
-First up we have bgroup who won the first ever RTDI comission to make a dance show specifically for rural touring.
+Each month we’ll be profiling one of the seasons Rural Touring Dance Initiative companies!
+First up we have bgroup who won the first-ever RTDI commission to make a dance show specifically for rural touring.

 What are you most looking forward to?